lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Becomes `3`, `6`, `1`, `4`
 - Becomes `+ 3, x 6, / 1, - 4`
 - Core = `14`

+### Curse of Black Bridge

+- There is a cave with swords and graves (seen before in Alzara vision)
+- There is a stone effigy marking a grave in that cave
+- That effigy likely curses you to only have 12 steps left